camunda/camunda-docs-manual/content/user-guide/process-engine/process-engine-concepts.md

 ### Variables in Return

-To access the variables which was used by the process instance during execution the `executeWithVariablesInReturn` can be used, instead of the `execute` method.
+To access the latest variables which was used by the process instance during execution the `executeWithVariablesInReturn` can be used, instead of the `execute` method.
 See the following example:

 ```java